 Stanley Morison creates an updated version of Bembo for The Monotype Corporation.
 It is a recreation of a typeface originally cut by Francesco Griffo around 1496.
 The typeface got its name from being used in a book authored by Cardinal Bembo.

-Dr.-Ing.
-Rudolf Hell founds his company, initially focussing on the development of morse devices.
+That same year Dr.-Ing.
+Rudolf Hell founds his company, initially focussing on the development of Morse devices.

 Many consider Excelsior, a serif typeface designed by Chauncey H. Griffith, the best newspaper typeface of all time.